 Why is WSDOT

-repaving segments of Interstate 5 between Tumwater and Lakewood and repairing a bridge expansion joint at the intersection of US 101 and I-5 in Olympia?
+repaving segments of Interstate 5 between Tumwater and Lakewood?
+Why did crews replace a bridge expansion joint at the intersection of US 101 and I-5 in Olympia?

 After years of heavy traffic, sections of pavement along this portion of Interstate 5 are showing signs of deterioration and rutting, and needs to be resurfaced.
 A new surface will help reduce annual maintenance, repair costs and keep the freeway open for daily drivers and freight haulers.